felixnaredi/pun/README.md

 # pun
-Implementation of a classic game, written in python!
+Implementation of a game where you play as a snake, written in Python!